lefoy/cyanide-theme/_includes/pages/homepage.md

 Edit the `colors.json` file to add your own custom color.
 Edit the `languages.json` file to add your own custom sidebar icon.
 Match every new entry with images named `file_type_{icon}.png` (dimensions: `16x16`) and `file_type_{icon}@2x.png` (dimensions: `32x32`) in the icons/ directory.
+Edit the `external.json` file to roll your own custom colorscheme to build.
+Take a look at the template of the [Monocyanide] colorscheme for how to accomplish this.

 Save the file, and run: